Skip to content

 How is Fedora Atomic Desktop different than Fedora Workstation?

-Users can rollback to a previous deployment if a system update breaks their workflow, or rebase entirely back to a stock Fedora Atomic image, Aurora, Bluefin, or a custom image by the community.
+Users can also rollback to a previous deployment if a system update breaks their workflow, or rebase entirely back to a stock Fedora Atomic image, Aurora, Bluefin, or a custom image by the community.
 Do not rebase between different desktop environments.
-Read more about how updates, rolling back, and rebasing works on Bazzite.

 Is this another fringe Linux distribution?

 Bazzite is not a Linux distribution in the traditional sense.
 It's a custom Fedora Atomic Desktop image with a recipe on top of it.
 Universal Blue images are a proof of concept of using containerized workflows with transactional and in-place operating system updates, and Bazzite exists by being gaming focused with inspiration from SteamOS.
+Bazzite is a Fedora Atomic Desktop installation, but with the aid of Universal Blue's tooling, adds packages, services, drivers, etc. to the base image of it.

 How does Bazzite differ?